-Combined with the results of SEM and SMS measurement, the ratios of $Fe^{3+}/Fe$ of the recovered samples in $5\%MgFe_2O_4-95\%MgAl_2O_4$ and $20\%MgFe_2O_4-80\%MgAl_2O_4$ system were 0.4 and 0.7, respectively, which shows that Fe tends to exist in the form of $Fe^{2+}$ in the CF phase.
+Combined with the results of SEM and SMS measurement, the ratios of Fe3+/Fe of the recovered samples in 5%MgFe2O4-95%MgAl2O4 and 20%MgFe2O4-80%MgAl2O4 system were 0.4 and 0.7, respectively, which shows that Fe tends to exist in the form of Fe2+ in the CF phase.
 This observation is also consistent with the relatively reduced composition of MORB.
-As CF phase in MORB composition can contain about 30% Fe, which may strongly affect the velocity, it is necessary to study the influence of $Fe^{2+}$ on the elastic properties of CF phase.
-Moreover, the spin transition of $Fe^{3+}$ in CF phase was observed to occur at $\sim 35-40$ GPa for both two samples, which is consistent with previous results in Na, Fe-bearing samples.
+As CF phase in MORB composition can contain about 30% Fe, which may strongly affect the velocity, it is necessary to study the influence of Fe2+ on the elastic properties of CF phase.
+Our results show that the increasing iron content in CF phase will decrease its sound velocity.
+Moreover, the spin transition of Fe3+ in CF phase was observed to occur at ~ 35-40 GPa for both two samples, which is consistent with previous results in Na, Fe-bearing samples.
 The influence of spin transition on the density and elasticity is also needed to construct the velocity profile of the MORB.

 In addition, from the synthesis experiment in the water-bearing system, CF phase was not stable in the system of 10 wt% H2O, while it can exist stably in the system of 5 wt% H2O.
-However, FTIR results indicated that the water content in CF phase is about 150 ppm and nearly same for the samples synthesized at different temperatures.
+However, FTIR results indicated that the water content in CF phase is about 100 ppm and nearly same for the samples synthesized at different temperatures.
 Therefore, the CF phase with MgAl2O4 end-member may not be the main reservoir of water in the Earth's interior.
+The article about the stability and water solubility of CF phase has been published in progress in earth and planetary science with the title "Stability and water solubility of calcium ferrite-type aluminum-rich phase: implications for deep water cycle caused by subducting basaltic crusts".